behl-org/CRM/README.md

     - In properties file spring.datasource.url=jdbc:postgresql://localhost:5432/{{YOUR DATABASE NAME}}
     - Table creation and Entries will be taken up by JPA

+    -For Data API's
+        Create a db named as crm_data for the data and update the application.properties

 # API's

     -GET http://localhost:8080/api/resources